 On March 31, 2020, the IRS issued “COVID-19-Related Tax Credits for Required Paid Leave Provided by Small and Midsize Businesses FAQs” to help small and midsize employers navigate the tax relief available under the Families First Coronavirus Response Act (“FFCRA”).
 READ MORE

-Eric Wall, a partner in the San Francisco office, is a member of the Tax Group.
+Eric Wall, a partner in the San Francisco office, is the global leader of our Tax Department.
+His practice focuses on corporate and partnership taxation.

 Eric began his career at the firm as a summer associate in 2001.